Visit Beek-Ubbergen, Netherlands by JetSettingFools.com

 At the east end of Beek-Ubbergen, just meters from Germany, is Wylerbergmeer.
 The small lake is circled by paths, home to a variety of birds and has a sandy beach that we are sure is popular with kids in the summertime.

-In the winter, however, it’s not so crowded.
-On our early morning walks we sometimes encounter camping fishermen or fellow dog walkers, but often have the wide open space to ourselves.
-We’ve witnessed stunning sunrises and trees filled with fog – and we find it heavenly to breath in the fresh air.
+In the winter, however, it’s scene and peaceful.
+On our early morning walks we would sometimes encounter camping fishermen or fellow dog walkers, but often have the wide open space to ourselves.
+We’ve witnessed stunning sunrises and trees filled with fog – and it’s a heavenly place to breathe in the fresh air.

 Unlike pancakes as Americans think of them, these big-as-your-plate pancakes are both sweet and savory – and serve as lunch and dinner, not breakfast.
-As odd as it was to order a single pancake topped with ham, cheese, tomato and fried onion for lunch, it surely satisfied.
+Our favorite menu item to order was a single pancake topped with ham, cheese, tomato and fried onion for lunch.
+In fact, we think pancakes are one of the Must-Try Dutch Foods!

 Persingen, Netherlands